 Prerequisite: Satisfactory completion of all courses in the M.A.T. in elementary education program required prior to student teaching; a positive recommendation from the professor of each elementary education course; a minimum grade of B- in all professional education courses; a cumulative GPA of 3.0 a full semester prior to student teaching; passing score(s) on the Praxis II, and an approved Preparing to Teach Portfolio.

-Offered: Fall, Spring.
+Offered: Spring.

-ELED 569 - Student Teaching Seminar in Elementary Education
+ELED 569 - Learning and teaching seminar III (2)

+Student teachers reflect on their experiences.
 Teacher behaviors appropriate to effective teaching are developed.
-Topics include classroom and time management, effective communication, learning styles and teaching strategies.
-This seminar meets weekly.
+Topics include engaging learners, language, classroom management, effective communication, learning styles, and teaching strategies.
+Meets weekly.

 Prerequisite: Graduate status and concurrent enrollment in ELED 559.

-Offered: Fall, Spring.
+Offered: Spring.